 Diabetes affects the entire body.
 If you have diabetes, you’re at an increased risk for many health conditions.
 In most cases, though, carefully managing the condition can limit those risks.

 Neuropathy, or nerve damage, is also common among those with diabetes.
-While neuropathy can occur anywhere in the body, it’s most common in the feet, where it leads to tingling, burning sensations or weakness.
+While neuropathy can occur anywhere in the body, it’s most common in the feet, leading to tingling, burning sensations, or weakness.
 It can also lead to a lack of feeling in the foot, meaning you can hurt your foot and be unaware.

 Diabetes also increases a person’s risk of stroke and heart disease — which is even more reason why it’s important to carefully manage the condition.